ziesemer/ad-privileged-audit/README.md

 		3. For any circular references in privileged AD group memberships.
 		4. If one or more user accounts exist that are determined to use RC4 from within the "Stale Passwords" report (`stalePasswords`, above).
 		5. If [LAPS](#laps) is not deployed, or found on a possible DC.
+		6. Any warnings from Azure Active Directory (AAD) Password Protection (`aadPasswordProtection`), as described above.
-		6. If the AD Recycle Bin is not enabled.
+		7. If the AD Recycle Bin is not enabled.
-13. AD Privileged Audit Report History (`reportHistory`).
+14. AD Privileged Audit Report History (`reportHistory`).

 Each report includes a significant and consistent set of columns of details that should remove most of the need for cross-referencing Active Directory Users and Computers (ADUC) or other similar tools for further details on reported objects, as well as providing some value in terms of digital forensics.